You can create a folder to view your own 360 photos in Oculus 360 Photos on your Oculus Rift S or Rift.

 Note: Medium sculpts are in real world units by default.
 However, if you scale your model up or down, you will have to take care to make sure this model is the size you expect after Sharing to Home.
 You can adjust the size and orientation of your shared sculpt by adjusting the Export Transform in the Medium Scene Graph.

-You can use Dash in Oculus Rift to access PC Desktop apps, your VR Library, and other system settings and services from anywhere in VR.
+You can use Dash in your Oculus Rift S or Rift to access PC Desktop apps, view and open items in your VR Library, and adjust other system settings and services from anywhere in VR.

-To open or close Dash, select the Oculus button on your right Touch controller while you're in VR.
-From here you'll have access to multiple Dash panels, controllable from your Dash belt:
+To open or close Dash, tap the Oculus button on your right Touch controller while you're in VR.
+From here you'll have access to multiple Dash panels, which are controllable from your Dash belt.
+These include: